ScottKristopff/Minimal-Todo-App/README.md

 ## Motivation
-The motivation behind this project was learn the fundamentals of React and Material UI.
+The motivation behind this project was to learn the fundamentals of React and Material UI.
 Overall, I learned that React and Material UI are awesome.✨

 ## Screenshots